The Product Regulation and Liability Review: Spain

 Damages in respect of the cost of medical monitoring can be recovered.

-Additionally, according to the Spanish laws on torts, nothing prevents a claimant from seeking compensation in kind (in natura as opposed to monetary compensation).
-In this regard, to the extent that it could be understood as a means of compensation in kind in connection with mental damage (suffering or anxiety), medical monitoring might be accepted as a form of compensation.
+In addition, according to the Spanish laws on torts, nothing prevents a claimant from seeking compensation in kind (in natura as opposed to monetary compensation).
+In this regard, to the extent that it could be understood as a means of compensation in kind in connection with mental damage (suffering or anxiety), medical monitoring may be accepted as a form of compensation.

 Year in review

-As regards Section viii above, on 4 December 2020, the Representative Actions Directive was finally approved, incorporating important interesting changes at a European Level by requiring the European Member States to rule a collective action mechanism, through which specific entities are entitled to seek a compensation remedy on behalf of affected consumers, either by joining it to an injunction action or separately.
+As regards Section IV.viii above, on 4 December 2020, the Representative Actions Directive was finally approved, incorporating important interesting changes at a European level by requiring the European Member States to rule on a collective action mechanism through which specific entities are entitled to seek a compensation remedy on behalf of affected consumers, either by joining it to an injunction action or separately.
 The 85/374/EEC Directive on Product Liability is included in the list of regulations set out in the Appendix to the Representative Actions Directive, which will be impacted by the latter.
-Although this Directive does not imply significant changes in the Spanish Procedural regulation, because it already foresaw the possibility to join the compensation remedy action to an injunction action, it may oblige the Spanish legislators to make important decisions on specific procedural matters, such as the modification of the regulation of the standing of the entities enabled to file this type of actions, the scope of the effects of the decision issued or the publicity requirements of the action before it is being filed.
+Although this Directive does not imply significant changes to Spanish procedural regulation, because it already foresaw the possibility to join the compensation remedy action to an injunction action, it might oblige the Spanish legislators to make important decisions on specific procedural matters, such as the modification of the regulation of the standing of the entities enabled to file this type of action, the scope of the effects of the decision issued or the publicity requirements of the action before it is filed.

-In fact, in parallel to the discussion and approval of this Directive, the Spanish legislators have been working on a modification of the Spanish Procedural Act that may already incorporate some of these decisions and may also affect the existing collective actions system.
+In fact, in parallel with the discussion and approval of this Directive, the Spanish legislators have been working on a modification of the Spanish Procedural Act that may incorporate some of these decisions and may also affect the existing collective actions system.
 A first drafting of the regulation for the transposition of the Representative Actions Directive is expected before the end of March 2022.
 The mentioned drafting will have to be approved by the government in the first instance and will then be sent to Parliament for enactment.
 It is not clear whether Spain will meet the 25 December 2022 deadline for the transposition of the Directive.

 1 Alex Ferreres Comella is a partner and Cristina Ayo Ferrándiz is a counsel at Uría Menéndez.